 EDCs and CDCs are typically 501(c)3 or 501(c)4 organizations under the U.S. tax code, the main difference being that 501(c)3s are charitable organizations and 501(c)4s are social welfare organizations structured to be able to do more advocacy and lobbying.
-A 501(c)3 or 501(c)4 organization already operating in the communities could take on the responsibilities of an EDC or CDC, so long as the organization is properly incorporated under federal and state law.
-An existing organization should obtain legal advice to ensure it can add the EDC or CDC functions within the breadth of its mission statement, governance structure, programmatic choices and its financial practices.
+An existing 501(c)3 or 501(c)4 organization could take on the responsibilities of an EDC or CDC, so long as the organization is properly incorporated under federal and state law.
+An existing organization should obtain legal advice to ensure it can add the EDC or CDC functions within the breadth of its mission statement, governance structure, programmatic choices and financial practices.